Visa policy of São Tomé and Príncipe: Visa on arrival

-Holders of ordinary passports issued by China, Hong Kong, and Macao may obtain a visa upon arrival valid for 15 days.
+Holders of ordinary passports issued by China may obtain a visa on arrival for 15 days.

-e-Visa
+Electronic visa (e-Visa)

-Nationals of countries that require a visa may obtain online through an e-VisaST system.
+Citizens of countries ans territories that require a visa may obtain online through an e-VisaST system.
 An e-Visa is processed within 7 working days.

-Substitute visa

-Holders of a visa or resident permit issued by the United States or a Schengen area member state do not require a visa for stays up to 15 days.

 Transit

 Transit passengers must have a confirmed onward ticket for a flight to a third country on the same calendar day.
 The passengers must stay in the international transit area of the airport and have documents required for the next destination.

+Taiwan

+Holders of passports isuued by Taiwan cannot apply for an e-Visa.
+Taiwan is not included when applying for an e-Visa.

+However, the Timatic makes no mention of an entry ban for Taiwanese citizens.